 - By default, all system services are set to internal.

 - If you are only using a single network, you can leave these settings as they are.
 All system instances are assigned both internal and external IP addresses in HCI; if you are only using a single network type, the internal and external IP addresses for each instance are identical.

 For information on the ports that each service uses, see Ports.

-- Optionally, on the lines containing the interface, specify the network that the service should use.
-Valid values are ‘internal’ and ‘external’.
+(Optional) On the lines containing an interface, specify the network that the service should use.
+Valid values are internal and external.

-Note that you will need all four of the above options if you are enabling secure communication.
+If you are enabling secure communication, all four of the above options are required.
 Use the following table to determine which options you need to use for your single-instance system:

 |Number of instances in the system||Network type usage||Options|

 |Unsecure Single||Single network type for all services||Use -i only|

 |Secure Single||Internal for some services, external for others||Use both -i and -I, and both -m and -M. Both upper- and lower-case parameter values are required.
 Also, a master instance must be set for secure mode.|

 sudo bin/setup -i 192.0.2.4 -I 192.0.2.4 -m 192.0.2.4 -M 192.0.2.4